 The renovation process of this house, (with the help of three very strange but good-hearted workers), symbolizes her own healing process and helps her to find her true inner self.

 I've always loved this movie.
 I still watch it from time to time.

 It always brings me into a special mood for two reasons:

 - The beautiful and dreamlike Tuscan countryside inspires and animates one to dream about a life in the midst of renaissance architecture, beautiful sunlight and the Italian way of life.

-- The courageous decision making of the main character reminds me that it takes tough decisions in life in order to accomplish and reach a desired state of living.
+- The courageous decision making of the main character reminds me that it takes tough decisions in life to accomplish and reach a desired state of living.
 And most of all – it takes gut feeling decisions!